usharesoft/hammr/documentation/en/source/pages/importing/import-template.rst

 Importing a Template
 ====================

 You can import a template based on a tar.gz archive file by using the command ``template import``.
-This will import the archive, which contains the .json and binaries of the template.
+This will import the archive, which contains the JSON or YAML file and binaries of the template.

 .. code-block:: shell